BrianSlick/BikeStuff/WabashRiverRideTrainingProgram/RideDetails/wrrtp_week4.md

 This will be our final ride on sidewalks.
 Next week we take to the streets!

 If you have not attended previous weeks in the program, have no fear!
 You're still more than welcome to ride with us.
-You may want to ride previous routes - [Week 1](wrrtp_week1.md), [Week 2](wrrtp_week2.md), [Week 3](wrrtp_week3.md) - on your own beforehand.
+You may want to ride previous routes on your own beforehand.

 ----